awsdocs/aws-storagegateway-user-guide/doc_source/resource_vtl-devices.md

 ## Updating the Device Driver for Your Medium Changer<a name="update-vtl-device-driver"></a>

-Depending on the backup software you use on your Windows server, you might need to update the driver for your medium changer\.

 1. Open Device Manager on your Windows server, and expand the **Medium Changer devices** tree\.

 1. Open the context \(right\-click\) menu for **Unknown Medium Changer**, and choose **Update Driver Software** to open the **Update Driver Software\-unknown Medium Changer** window\.